-- A copy of the business' most recent federal and state tax returns.
-If the business has not been in operation long enough to have a tax return, then they must submit documentation of internal controls. - Current financial statements including a balance sheet, income statement, and statement of cashflows. - Confirmation that the business entity is not under bankruptcy proceedings nor has any liens on assets. - Confirmation that the business is in good standing with the Office of the Secretary of State. - Confirmation that none of its current board members or staff with authority to access grant funds have been convicted of a felony financial crime in the last 10 years.
+- A copy of the business' two most recent years of federal and state tax returns.
+If the business has not been in operation long enough to have a tax return, then they must submit documentation of internal controls. - Current financial statements for the two most recent years including a balance sheet, income statement, and statement of cashflows. - Confirmation that the business entity is not under bankruptcy proceedings and has disclosed liens on any assets. - Confirmation that the business is in good standing with the Office of the Secretary of State. - Confirmation that none of its current board members or staff with authority to access grant funds have been convicted of a felony financial crime in the last 10 years.